Stepland/memon/docs/source/schema.md

     - number, required
     - In seconds, opposite of the time position of the first beat in the music file.
 For instance, if the first beat occurs at 0.15 seconds in the audio file, `offset̀` should be -0.15
 - **preview**
-    - object, optional
+    - object or string, optional
-    - If present, contains a {ref}`preview object <preview>`
+    - Contains either a {ref}`preview object <preview>` or a path to a bms-style preview file
-- **preview path**
-    - string, optional
-    - Path to a preview file to be played on loop at the music select screen.
-Alternative to the music sample described by `preview`.

 (preview)=
 ## Preview